The Zhou Lab

 Our Research

-We explored sustainable plant proteins, including cereal proteins such as oat and rice; legumes proteins such as cow pea and chickpea; oil-seed proteins such as hemp and pumpkin seeds.
+We explored sustainable plant proteins, including cereal proteins, legumes proteins and oil-seed proteins.

 Current Research Interests